-The adoption of these amendments to the existing standards has not led to any material changes in the Bank's financial statements.
+The adoption of these amendments to the existing standards has not led to any material changes in the Bank's separate financial statements.

-f) Standards and interpretations issued by IASB and adopted by the EU, but not effective yet
+- 2. SUMMARY OF SIGNIFICANT ACCOUNTING POLICIES (continued) - 2.1 Basis for financial statements (continued) - f) Standards and amendments to the existing standards issued by IASB and adopted by the EU, but not yet effective

-At the date of authorisation of these financial statements, the following amendments to the existing standards were issued by IASB and adopted by the EU and which are not yet effective:
+At the date of authorisation of these separate financial statements, the following amendments to the existing standards were issued by IASB and adopted by the EU and which are not yet effective: